 A. Our events are tailored individually to your specific requirements, including the choice of vessel.
 All our river cruisers are fully child-friendly and we will advise on ships such as the historic Sailing Barge Will which certainly welcomes children but requires a bit more supervision and preparation.
 Unfortunately, we cannot accept school proms or birthdays under 18 years old on any of our vessels.

 Security will always be present on our Dutch Master vessel, guests are advised to carry ID in the event of being checked upon arrival.
-Should there be any guests under the age of 17, absolutely no alcohol will be served.
+Should there be any guests at all under the age of 18, absolutely no alcohol will be served.

 Q. Are YOUR BOATs suitable for disabled persons?